Skip to Main Content

 • Simple resolutions concern only the House or only the Senate and begin with "H.Res." or "S.Res.

-Tracking Bills and Resolutions
+Tracking Bills & Resolutions

 When a bill or resolution is introduced in the House or Senate it is assigned a bill or resolution number, the text is printed, and it is assigned to a committee.